- Step 1. Earn a Bachelor’s Degree

 Step 7: Find a Job and Practice as a Lawyer

-Once you have your J.D., pass the MPRE and pass the bar exam, you must then be evaluated by the state bar.
+Once you have your J.D., pass the MPRE and the bar exam, you must then be evaluated by the state bar.
 Upon approval by that authority, you’ll be licensed by your state and can work as a lawyer.
-The 2019 median salary for a lawyer in the U.S. was $122,960, according to the U.S. Bureau of Labor Statistics (BLS).
+The 2024 median salary for a lawyer in the U.S. was $146,390, according to the U.S. Bureau of Labor Statistics (BLS).
 This figure includes lawyers from a variety of backgrounds and with varying years of experience.
-Entry-level lawyers should expect to make less than six figures, as the BLS reports that 10% of lawyers made less than $59,670 per year in 2019.
+Entry-level lawyers should expect to make less than six figures, as the BLS reports that the 10th percentile earned $70,410 in 2024.
+Employment for lawyers was about 672,210 nationally in 2024, and the expected job growth rate for 2022–2032 is 4%, roughly the average for all occupations, with about 39,100 openings per year.

 How Many Years Does It Take to Become a Lawyer?